cityofasheville/IT-procedures-and-guidelines/README.md

 #### City of Asheville, NC

 ## NOTE
-This repository is being updated - December, 2017.
+This repository is being updated - January, 2018.

+## Introduction

+Add reference to [NC General Statute Chapter 132](https://www.ncga.state.nc.us/enactedlegislation/statutes/html/bychapter/chapter_132.html) and going beyond it with our open data policy.

+Also add copies of presentations to governance committee.

 ## Data Standards